MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/sqlcheatsheet.md

 ## SQL to Kusto cheat sheet

-The table below shows sample queries in SQL and their KQL equivalents.
+The following table shows sample queries in SQL and their KQL equivalents.

 | Category | SQL Query | Kusto Query | Learn more |
 |--|--|--|